Whether women should train like men or not is a never-ending a hotly-debated topic that often divides the opinions of many fitness enthusiasts.

 Knowing the physical differences between women and men does not automatically mean you should limit your workout styles only to those areas you are going to excel.

-Sure, the genetic potential is an essential factor, but what you do every day matters most.
+Sure, genetic potential is an essential factor, but what you do every day matters most.
 A healthier lifestyle can be of more value than a genetic predisposition for an ailment.